-1: Productivity gap between the US and EA 2: Productivity gap decomposed by region
+1: Productivity gap between the US and EA 2: Productivity gap by region

-Sources: Chart A.1: Bureau of Labor Statistics (US) and Main National Accounts (EA) and ECB staff; Chart A.2: AMECO data and ECB calculations.
+Sources: Chart A.1: Bureau of Labor Statistics (US), main national accounts (EA) and ECB staff; Chart A.2: AMECO data and ECB calculations

-Declining business dynamism explains part of these trends.
-While business dynamism (generally the rate at which firms enter, grow and exit the market) has declined over the long run in both regions14, the US has consistently experienced relatively more new firms' formation and lower bankruptcy declarations compared to the EA in recent years.15 ECB research (ECB, 2021) finds that in Europe the average age of firms at the frontier, that is, the most productive firms in any given sector, has increased substantially over the recent decades.
-In the early 2000s, frontier firms in manufacturing were on average 14 years old, compared to over 20 years old today.
-This is concerning, as labour productivity growth tends to decline with the age of firms (Chart B.1), and it might point to a lack of churning at the productivity frontier in the euro area.
-The fact that new firm entry in Europe has been on a downward trend (Chart B.2) seems to confirm this diagnosis.
-European firms are also less digitised, which may in part be related to their relatively smaller size (Dias da Silva et al., 2024).
-Overall, the EU corporate ecosystem of relatively small16 and ageing firms is less able to compete globally (ECB, 2024).
+Declining business dynamism explains these trends in part.
+Business dynamism (the rate at which firms enter, grow and exit the market) has declined over the long run in both regions.
+However, the US has consistently experienced relatively more new firms being established and lower bankruptcy declarations compared to the EA in recent years.
+ECB research (ECB, 2021) finds that in Europe the average age of frontier firms e.g. the most productive firms in any given sector, has increased substantially over the recent decades.
+In the early 2000s, frontier firms in manufacturing averaged 14 years, compared to over 20 years old today.
+This is concerning, as labour productivity growth tends to decline with the age of firms (Chart B.1) and it might point to a lack of churning at the productivity frontier in the euro area.
+The fact that new firm entry in Europe has been on a downward trajectory (Chart B.2) seems to confirm this diagnosis.
+European firms are also less digitised, which may be related in part to their relatively smaller size (Dias da Silva et al., 2024).
+Overall, the EU corporate ecosystem of relatively small and ageing firms is less capable of competing on the global stage (ECB, 2024).

-Some of the drivers behind the long-run slowdown of the business dynamism could be cyclical (e.g., level of uncertainty) and/or structural (e.g., population ageing or insufficient competition).
-For further details, see: Bundesbank (2024).
-"Developments in euro area business dynamism."
-Monthly Report, March.
+Some of the drivers of the long-run slowdown of the business dynamism could be cyclical (e.g. level of uncertainty) and/or structural (e.g. ageing population or insufficient competition).
+For further details, see Bundesbank (2024), "Developments in euro area business dynamism", Monthly Report - March 2024.

-15 De Soyres, F., Garcia-Cabo Herrero, J., Goernemann, N., Jeon, S., Lofstrom, G., and Moore, D., (2024).
-"Why is the U.S. GDP recovering faster than other advanced economies?", FEDS Notes, May.
+16 De Soyres, F., Garcia-Cabo Herrero, J., Goernemann, N., Jeon, S., Lofstrom, G., and Moore, D. (2024).
+"Why is the U.S. GDP recovering faster than other advanced economies?", FEDS Notes, May 2024.

-As also noted in Draghi's report "there is no EU company with a market capitalisation over EUR 100 billion that has been set up from scratch in the last fifty years, while all six US companies with a valuation above EUR 1 trillion have been created in this period".
-See Draghi, M., (2024), "The future of European competitiveness", September.
+As also noted in Draghi's report "there is no EU company with a market capitalisation over €100 billion that has been set up from scratch in the last fifty years, while all six US companies with a valuation above €1 trillion have been created in this period".
+See "The future of European competitiveness: Report by Mario Draghi", September 2024.